Law of obligations: Quasi-delicts

 The designation comprised a group of actions that are very similar to delicts, but lacking one of key elements of delicts.
 It includes res suspensae, responsibility for things poured or thrown out of buildings, responsibility of shippers/innkeepers/stablekeepers, and erring judges.
 For example, the responsibility of innkeepers creates obligations when certain things left by guests in the lodging are destroyed, damaged or lost by the innkeeper's assistants or employees.
 In this case, the innkeeper is responsible for the damages to the guest's property, even though he did not cause them personally.

-Subject matter

-Obligations are classified according to the nature of the performance (prestation):
+Comparative law

+Whereas modern civil law jurisdictions typically trace their origins to Roman law, common law systems developed private law largely natively.
+Civil law jurisdictions conceive of an obligation as a legal bond (vinculum iuris) between an obligor and the obligee, where the obligor is bound to perform or refrain from performing some subject matter (prestation).
+The civilian obligation involves both the duty to tender performance (debitum) and the obligee's enforceable right to receive it (ius crediti).
+This differs from common law conceptions of obligations, which typically focus on the duties of the obligor and the remedies in event of failure to perform such duty.

+In common law systems, the law of obligations is typically divided into contract, tort, unjust enrichment, and equitable remedies.

+Monetary obligations